-where $\ket{\psi^*}$ is the optimal parameterized wave function and $C^*$ is the optimal ground truth value of the given QUBO problem.
-First, one needs to note that the numerator of \autoref{eq:4} could in theory have different sign to that of $C^*$ leading to negative $r$.
+where $\ket{\psi^*}$ is the optimal parameterized wave function and $\tilde{C}$ is the optimal value of the given QUBO problem.
+First, the numerator of \autoref{eq:4} could, in theory, have a different sign to that of $\tilde{C}$ leading to negative $r$.
 Second, the meaning of $r$ is lost in the case of constrained QUBO problems.
-Even if one potentially modifies the $C^*$ to be the constrained optimum, the value would be unbounded when the algorithm leaks solution into the unconstrained space.
-To this end, we construct a performance metric which takes into account these factors.
+Even if one potentially modifies the $\tilde{C}$ to be the constrained optimum, the value would be unbounded when the algorithm leaks solution into the unconstrained space.
+To this end, we construct a metric that considers these factors.
 We propose the use of Wasserstein distance\cite{villani2003topics}, which, for two probability distributions $p,q$ in $\mathbb{R}$ with cumulative distribution $P,Q$ respectively, is given by

 as a measure of performance.
-To do so, one needs to construct a measurable space and the inherent cost associated with each $\ket{i}$ already forms a measurable space.
-But, in order to distinguish the performance within the constrained space, we reorder the states by their ability satisfy the constraint first, and then by the ascending order of their cost.
+To do so, we construct a measurable space, and the inherent cost associated with each $\ket{i}$ already forms a measurable space.
+However, to distinguish the performance within the constrained space, we reorder the states by their ability to satisfy the constraint first and then by the ascending order of their cost.
 To have the performance metric bounded, we define the distance between each adjacent state to be $\frac{1}{2^n}$ instead of their corresponding cost.
-We will call this new ordered basis $\ket{\tilde{i}}$.
+We call this new ordered basis $\ket{\tilde{i}}$.
 It is trivial to see that the $W\left(\ket{\tilde{0}},\ket{\tilde{\psi}}\right)$ is an exact measure of how close we are to the solution\cite{sm}.
 To be consistent with $r$, we instead choose $\zeta\left(\ket{\psi}\right)=1-W\left(\ket{\tilde{0}},\ket{\psi}\right)$.
-Since we define the distance between the states to be $2^{-n}$, we have $ \zeta \in [0,1]$ with $0$ being the worst performer and $1$ being the best.
-Note that a uniform superposition of all states (classical random algorithm) gives a performance value of $0.5$.
-It is important to note that $\zeta$ indicates both the quality of solution (how concentrated/spread out the probability of solution is) as well as the value of the solution (at which cost the solution has its peak).
+We thus have $ \zeta \in [0,1]$ with $0$ being the worst performer and $1$ being the best.
+Notice that a uniform superposition of all states (classical random algorithm) gives a performance value of $0.5$. $\zeta$ indicates both the quality of solution (how concentrated/spread out the probability of solution is) as well as the value of the solution (at which cost the solution has its peak).